netxms/netxms-doc/admin/upgrade.rst

 =========================

 Steps to update agent remotely:
-   1. Download NetXMS agent installer from http://www.netxms.org/download/
+   1. Download |product_name| agent installer from http://www.netxms.org/download/
    2. Download the appropriate NPI file for your agent installer(NPI file is just a reference to actual package file.
 You should have it as well in the same directory as NPI file.)
    3. Open "Package Manager"